 Biopsy confirms the clinical suspicion of the growth being a cancer.
 If a tumor is large, a piece of it is taken and sent to the pathologist for identifying the type of cancer.
-Using this, information about the type of cancer and chances of its spread is known.
+Using this, information about the type of cancer and changes of its spread is known.
 The preferred treatment is then decided.
-If the tumor is small, it is dissected fully and sent to the pathologist.
+It the tumor is small, it is dissected and sent to the pathologist.

-Reconstructive surgery may require tissue grafting to compensate for the tissue loss due to cancer excision.
-This graft is taken from any of the following regions, eyelid of the same eye, eyelid of the other eye or facial skin.
+Reconstructive surgery may require tissue grafting compensate for the tissue loss due to cancer excision.
+This graft is taken from any of the regions namely eyelid of the same eye, eyelid of the other eye of facial skin.